Brachial plexus

 Brachial plexus injury

 Injuries to the brachial plexus affect both motor and sensory functions in the upper limb.
 Different injuries, such as inflammation, stretching, and wounds in the lateral cervical region of the neck or in the axilla may cause brachial plexus injuries, and the manifestations depend on the part of the plexus that is affected.
-In any way, injuries to the brachial plexus result in paralysis and anesthesia.
-In a complete paralysis, no movement is detectable.
-In an incomplete paralysis, not all muscles are paralyzed; therefore, the person can move, but the movements are weak compared with those on the normal side.
+In any case, injuries to the brachial plexus are followed by paralysis and anesthesia of the respective supply area of the affected nerves.

 Median nerve injury